jcocchi/HannahHackathon/README.md

     - `Timestamp`

 ### Set up Your Environment Variables
 There are several variables that need to be set in order for the app to run properly.
-Start by creating a `.env` file in the root directory, use the `.env.example` as a template for the values you need.
+For local testing, start by creating a `.env` file in the root directory, use the `.env.example` as a template for the values you need.
+When you deploy the bot to Azure be sure to enter these key value pairs in Application Settings to be configured as environment variables in your deployed app as the `.env` file only works locally.

 - APP_ID= The app id that you got after you register your bot on [botframework.com](https://botframework.com)
 - APP_PASS= The app password that you got after you register your bot on [botframework.com](https://botframework.com)